llwp/website/docs/docs/tutorials/using_google_speech.md

 - Open GCP console https://console.cloud.google.com/
 - Select or create a new project
+> Assign a name and organization, you can leave those to be the default values
 - Search for "Cloud Speech-to-Text API" and enable it
+> Check the documentation for the [Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/docs?hl=es_419&_ga=2.185527210.-2040607004.1664903945)
 - Search for "Service accounts" and create a new service account
+- Add a key to the service account
+- Choose JSON format
-- Add a key to the service account, choose JSON format, download and save in a safe location
+- Download and save in a safe location

 ## Using the Speech APIs in a Voice Application